elliseputnam/project-2-starter/README.rst

 directory (as specified by the ``HOME`` environment variable).

-An Introduction to the Starter Code
+4) An Introduction to the Starter Code
 -----------------------------------

-The starter code provides an input loop, input parser, and builtin commands, well as a Makefile, but does not dictate how you should structure the code for external commands, pipelines, or redirection.
+The starter code provides an input loop, input parser, and builtin commands, as well as a Makefile, but does not dictate how you should structure the code for external commands, pipelines, or redirection.

 It's **up to you** to break your code into useful helper functions, or